ElManchacho/flutter-test/README.md

 #### 6 - Run `flutter doctor` (or `flutter doctor --android-licenses` if the cmdlet advise you to and accept all licenses) in the `src` folder to check if all the software dependencies are installed

+#### 6.5 - If you don't have everthing already installed, then g oahead and install it :

 It will look like this :

 ```bash